ivsheva/beer-backend/README.md

 4. Run `prisma migrate dev` or `prisma db push` to migrate prisma schema.
 5. Uncomment line with `populate()` if you want to populate your db with db provided beer data.
 6. Run `npm run dev` to start a localhost
+7. Go to `/api/beers`.
+For now, it's the only API route.
+8. Done!

+Also, there is a deployed version of this [web service](https://beer-shop-service.onrender.com) on render.